Sepia (restaurant): Description

+History

 Built into a historical 1890s print shop, Sepia was established in 2007 as restaurateur Emmanuel Nony's first independent venture.
 Working together with Executive Chef Andrew Zimmerman, Nony and Sepia have received critical acclaim, including a Michelin star since the guide’s first Chicago edition in 2011, as well as James Beard Foundation nominations in 2012 and 2013 for “Best Chef: Great Lakes” and “Outstanding Wine Program,” and the title of “Restaurant of the Year” at the 2012 Jean Banchet Awards.

-Nony's career reached another milestone in 2012 when he opened Private Dining by Sepia, a separate venue located next to the restaurant.

-Executive chef

-Restaurateur Emmanuel Nony and Zimmerman met in 2008 and after a year, Nony offered him the position of executive chef at his newest restaurant, Sepia.
-Since taking the lead in the kitchen at Chicago's Sepia in 2009, Executive Chef Andrew Zimmerman has helped elevate Sepia to become a nationally recognized restaurant.